hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 #### Parallelizing force calculations

-We write a CUDA kernel to calculate forces for each particle in parallel by mapping each calculation onto a separate thread.
+We will write a CUDA kernel to calculate forces for each particle in parallel by mapping each calculation onto a separate thread.
-This is doable because force calculations for individual atoms are independent and can be easily executed as *embarrassingly parallel* tasks.
+This is feasible because force calculations for individual atoms are independent and can be easily executed as *embarrassingly parallel* tasks.
 Each thread reads all the positions from global memory and updates its own forces without causing *race conditions*, as each element in the force array is written to by only one thread.
 This allows us to eliminate the need for a loop over the atom index, enabling threads in the grid to run these calculations concurrently.

-The following implementation demonstrates how to distribute force calculation tasks across multiple GPU threads:
+The following implementation shows how to distribute force calculation tasks across multiple GPU threads:

 ```python